The absolute EASIEST Instant Pot Steel Cut Oats! Perfect steel cut oats every time, with only 5 minutes of effort required.

 - 2 tablespoons maple syrup (or honey)

-- Place all ingredients the base of an Instant Pot.
+- Place all ingredients into the inner pot of an Instant Pot.

 - Put the lid on, set valve to 'sealed', and pressure cook (high pressure) for 4 minutes.